ShikaSong/Career-Path/README.md

 ## 0708 Udate

-bad day, Just so bad, because I really don't want a 007 job.
+Bad day, Just so bad, because I really don't want a 007 job.
 That is terrible!!!

+## 0709 Update

+What do I really WANT?